stars-of-orion/A-Robust-Pipeline-for-Multi-Person-Joint-Injury-Prediction-from-Single-Camera/README.md

-لإاث
-ف

 # README

 The files of this repo is protected by password which is the paper ID starwith with ai-40***

 This folder contains all files used to generate the dataset, build the view classification models, and test the posture assessment pipeline.